Rob Powell (athlete)

-Rob Powell is an American athlete and fitness coach.
-He has two certified World Fitness Challenge (WFC)/Guinness World Records (2001 and 2002) and is a 4 time World Fitness/Conditioning Champion (2001, 2002, 2003 and 2004).
-Powell founded The WFC Workout, The World's Fittest Workout Apps.
-He retired from competition in 2011.
+Rob Powell is an American athlete and fitness coach who holds two certified World Fitness Challenge (WFC)/Guinness World Records from 2001 and 2002 and has won the World Fitness/Conditioning Champion title four times (2001, 2002, 2003 and 2004).
+Powell founded The WFC Workout, The World's Fittest Workout Apps, and retired from competition in 2011.

 Early life

 Powell grew up on a ranch in Dry Creek, Texas.
 He graduated from W.H.
-Ford High School as well as South Plains College and Texas Tech University.
+Ford High School, South Plains College, and Texas Tech University.

 Guinness World Records

-There are specific rules and events for Guinness World Records set by Rob Powell.

-Powell's Guinness World Records are unmatched and consist of the following;
+Guinness World Records uses specific rules and events as the standard set by Rob Powell.
+Powell's Guinness World Records consist of the following;